Vyral/base-template/_posts/2020-06-23-coldwell-banker-realvitalize.md

   - Home Seller Tips
 excerpt: >-
-  Make strategic home improvements to maximize your sales price – and pay nothing until closing with RealVitalize and Casey Cooke
+  Make strategic home improvements to maximize your sales price – and pay nothing until closing with RealVitalize and Casey Cooke.
 enclosure:
 pullquote: >-
   "There are no fees or interest payments to worry about, either.
 The